Industry: Building Materials

 Custom Gates Maximize Safety

-Randy Smith of Smith Material Handling worked with one of Cubic Designs’ Safety Product Managers to design 14 custom swing gates.
+Randy Smith of Smith Material Handling worked with safety product managers from MiTek Mezzanine Systems to design 14 custom swing gates.
 These gates, located at entrances to the facility and other doorways, force pedestrians to slow down and really take in their surroundings before proceeding.
-The gates, coupled with Cubic Designs Safety Rails, help separate man from machine.
+The gates, coupled with safety rails, help separate man from machine.

 Top Marks for Safety